 iPhone and Chromebook are products from two tech giants who are distinct in their approach and often at crossroads on software compatibility.
-And since American students are increasingly using Chromebooks as their laptop and iPhones as their smartphone, the compatibility issue is getting even more vital.
+And since American students are increasingly using Chromebooks as their primary laptop and iPhone as their smartphone, the compatibility issue is getting even more vital.
 We did try installing iTunes on Chromebook, but it didn’t work as intended.
 So, in this article, we take a look at ways we can connect iPhone to Chromebook to transfer photos and files.
 We have mentioned both USB and wireless methods to sync iPhone and Chromebook.
 So on that note, let’s go ahead and learn about the steps in detail.

 Connect iPhone to Chromebook and Transfer Photos via USB

 1. Similar to Mac or Windows PC, connect your iPhone to Chromebook with a USB lightning cable.
 Instantly, you will get a pop-up on your iPhone to allow media access.
 Tap on “Allow” and you are almost done.

 2. Now open the Files app on your Chromebook and you will find “Apple iPhone” in the left pane.
 Open it further and there you have it.
 All your photos and videos from the iPhone will be available on your Chromebook.
 Now, you can easily transfer your iPhone media and edit photos on Chromebook easily.